bigfootdood/mountainhouse/README.md

 6. Place the model by panning and zooming then copy the Model Position and Camera position into your Json.

-7. Refresh and see your permanent model paced!
+7. Refresh and see your permanent model placed!

 ****